tech-sketch/SeqAL/docs/TUTORIAL_1_Introduction.md

 ![](images/al_cycle_v2.png)

-We will use the below example to explain the SeqAL usage.
+We will use the below example to explain the SeqAL usage with third part annotation tool.

 ```python
 from flair.embeddings import WordEmbeddings